-With respect to execution time, preliminary results show than an implementation of ion-sampler with r = 25 hops has execution time comparable using Cruiser to capture the entire network, or around 10 minutes.
-While ion-sampler contacts significantly fewer peers, walks are sequential in nature which limits the amount of parallelism that ion-sampler can exploit.
-As discussed earlier, while longer execution time has a negative impact on the accuracy of Cruiser's results, ion-sampler's results are not significantly impacted by the time required to perform the walk (as demonstrated in Section 5.4 where we simulate walks of 10,000 hops).
+We examined execution time as a function of the number of hops, r, and present the results in Figure 11.
+With r=25 hops, the execution time is around 10 minutes.
 In our initial implementation of ion-sampler, a small fraction of walks would get "stuck" in a corner of the network, repeatedly trying to contact a set of departed peers.
 While the walks eventually recover, this corner-case significantly and needlessly delayed the overall execution time.
 We added a small cache to remember the addresses of unresponsive peers to address this issue.